BioShock Infinite: Burial at Sea: Plot

 Episode One begins on December 31, 1958.
 Elizabeth asks the private investigator Booker DeWitt to investigate the disappearance of a young girl named Sally; Booker believes Sally is dead, but Elizabeth says she has information to the contrary.
 The pair confront the artist Sander Cohen, who tells them Sally is in the Fontaine Department Store.
 The store was sunk and cut off from the rest of the city by Rapture's founder Andrew Ryan to serve as a prison for the followers of his believed-dead competitor, Frank Fontaine.

 Within Fontaine's, Booker and Elizabeth look for Sally, fighting their way through the crazed remains of Fontaine's followers.
 Booker finds Sally, but discovers she has been turned into a "Little Sister"—a mentally conditioned and mutated girl, trained to produce and gather the material that fuels Rapture's genetic modifications.
 Booker has sudden flashbacks to events he had previously forgotten.
 Booker once went by the name Zachary Hale Comstock, and was the founder of the floating city of Columbia.
 Childless, Comstock enlisted the help of the scientists Robert and Rosalind Lutece to steal the infant Anna (who would grow up to be Elizabeth) from a version of Booker DeWitt in an alternate universe, but Anna was accidentally killed.
 Comstock was shamed by his actions and had the Lutece twins send him to Rapture, where he lost his memories and reassumed his identity as Booker Dewitt.
-Booker/Comstock realizes what he has done and tries to apologize to Elizabeth.
-She rebuffs him, and Comstock is killed by an armored Big Daddy.
+Realizing what he has done, he tries to apologize to Elizabeth, but she rebuffs him, and Comstock is killed by an armored Big Daddy.

 In Episode Two, Elizabeth wakes up from a nightmare of Paris in flames to find herself and Sally captured by Atlas (Frank Fontaine in disguise).
 A vision of Booker instructs Elizabeth to say that she knows how to get Atlas and his followers back to the city proper.
 Atlas agrees to hand over Sally in exchange.
 Elizabeth finds her own dead body, and realizes she had been killed by a Big Daddy; in returning to a universe where she died, all other alternate versions of herself have collapsed.
 Elizabeth has lost her previous ability to see through the multiverse and is unsure of why she decided to return to Rapture.